cloud-66-internal/help.cloud66.com/_rails/references/nginx.md

 ## About Nginx

-Applications deployed with Cloud 66 use [Nginx](http://nginx.com) as their web server, and its configuration is dependant on the resources of your server(s).
+Applications deployed with Cloud 66 use [Nginx](http://nginx.com) as their web server, and its configuration is dependent on the resources of your server(s).
 Nginx is a high performance, open source web server used by some of the biggest web services in the world.

 ## Nginx configuration